×

 Nelly, born Cornell Iral Haynes, Jr., is a St. Louis-based rapper known for hits like "Hot in Herre," "Dilemma," and "Shake Ya Tailfeather."
 With a mix of country and street style, he achieved crossover appeal, earning Grammy awards and six consecutive Top Ten albums.
 Nelly's collaborations span genres, working with artists like Kelly Rowland, Justin Timberlake, and Tim McGraw.
 His versatile style led to a country-pop fusion in the 2021 album "Heartland."
 Well-known for catchy hooks and commercial success, his career includes albums like the diamond-certified "Country Grammar."

-Wyoming native Ian Munsick blends heartfelt country and Western style, boasting 900M+ streams, 19 awards, and hits like Gold-certified "Long Live Cowgirls" with Cody Johnson.
+Wyoming native Ian Munsick, known for his authentic Western country style, boasts 1B+ streams, 19 awards, hits like “Long Live Cowgirls,” and tours with Morgan Wallen.

 Nashville artist Jackson Dean, from Maryland, is known for his gravel-toned vocals, intentional songwriting, and captivating live shows.
 His debut album "Greenbroke" featured the hit single "Don't Come Lookin'," making him the youngest solo male Country artist to top the charts.
 He tours with stars like Lainey Wilson, Toby Keith, and Miranda Lambert.
 His latest single is "Heavens To Betsy."